 - 1. Site: Record the name of the eating site. - 2.
 Month: Record the month and year. - 3.
 Attendance Factor (AF): Record the AF for the school food authority (SFA). - 4.
 Total Daily Membership: This is the sum going across Columns 6, 10, and 14 on any given day.
 If the SFA needs a total monthly membership, use the last day of the month. - 5.
 Day of Month: Locate the day of the month, and begin recording on the corresponding line.
 The site may wish to highlight any weekends, holidays, or professional days when the site was closed. - 6.
-Highest Enrolled Free Eligibles for Claim: Record the current number of enrolled students eligible for free meal benefits on the first serving day of the month.
-These students may or may not actually participate in lunch; i.e., Special Milk applications, Head Start co-ops.
-Each day, add any newly enrolled students who are eligible for free meal benefits.
+Highest Enrolled Free Eligibles for Claim: Record the current number of enrolled students eligible for free meal benefits who have meal access on the first serving day of the month.
+Each day, add any newly enrolled students who are eligible for free meal benefits and who have meal access.
 Do not deduct any students who withdraw during the month since this column is used to determine the highest number of free eligibles for the overall month.
-The number of enrolled free eligibles on the last day of the month is to be reported on the claim for reimbursement.
-On-site virtual students, or out-of-home placement students are not to be reported on the claim.
+The number of enrolled free eligibles who have meal access on the last day of the month is to be reported on the claim for reimbursement.
+On-site virtual students who have access to a meal service should be included.
+(Students enrolled in adult education courses, off-site virtual students, or out-of-home placement students are not to be reported on the claim.
 Adult education classes are those conducted for the following purposes or groups: General Educational Development [GED], Temporary Assistance for Needy Families [TANF], English as a second language [ESL], family literacy, life skills, etc.) If a student is dropped during any month, that student has already been reported as free for the entire month; therefore, he or she must not be counted again if the student reenrolls during the same month.